kjeelani/food-truck-game/README.md

     }
 }
 ```
+More examples can be found in the [bobalab-jsons](https://github.com/kjeelani/bobalab-jsons/tree/main) repo with the jsons titled food-truck-game-X.

+## Outputs

 The player string at the end stores the profit and every move the player makes alongside the # of milliseconds they took.
 This is in the form: `Profit|Timestamp1,Park1|Timestamp2,Park2...`
+This is saved to Qualtrics after every game completion.